stebaker92/DemoSignalR/readme.md

 A demo SignalR application with secure Hubs using JWT authentication & using rabbitMQ

-## Running through Docker
+## Usage (Running with Docker)

-- `docker-compose.exe up --build`
+- Run `docker-compose.exe up --build` to run both API's & rabbitMQ locally

-## Usage

 - Run RabbitMQ locally (or point to an existing instance & update `appsettings.json`)
   - `docker run -d -p 15672:15672 -p 5672:5672 rabbitmq:3-management`
-- Run the application and open your browser to: `http://localhost:60996/`
+- Run the application and open your browser to: `http://localhost:9090/`
 - Click login to generate a valid authentication token
-- Ping the following endpoint to publish a PriceUpdatedEvent to the Exchange: `http://localhost:60996/publish/`
+- Ping the following endpoint to publish a PriceUpdatedEvent to the Exchange: `http://localhost:9091/price/update`
   - The Event will then be picked up & processed by the event handler (defined in the Api Startup.cs)
   - This will broadcast an event to the specified user (by email address) that a products price has been updated